 Three modified Chevy vehicles were used to capture the menacing presence of this terrifying truck.

 1973 Oldsmobile Delta 88 – The Evil Dead Trilogy

 The Evil Dead films are regarded as one of the most successful cult film trilogies in Hollywood history.
 Created and directed by Sam Raimi, these movies follow lead character Ash as he battles against the undead.
 The Classic 1973 Oldsmobile Delta 88 is featured in all three films.
 Eventually being modified by Ash into a Deadlite-demolishing machine for the third movie instalment, Army of Darkness.

-Sam Raimi so loved his Oldsmobile Delta 88 that it went featured in all of his films, including the western, The Quick and the Dead, in which a covered wagon was built over its chassis.
+Sam Raimi so loved his Oldsmobile Delta 88 that it went onto being featured in all of his films, including the western, The Quick and the Dead, in which a covered wagon was built over its chassis.

 1978 Ford Pinto – Cujo